ekwan/cctk/docs/index.rst

-.. cctk documentation master file, created by sphinx-quickstart on Wed Oct 23 16:02:25 2019.
+..
+This is the main landing page for the cctk documentation.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   It should contain the root `toctree` directive.

 ====
 cctk